klemensiten/maxinforl_jax/README.md

 # MaxInfoRL: Boosting exploration in RL through information gain maximization

-An implementation of [MaxInfoRL][paper], a simple, flexible, and scalable class of reinforcement learning algorithms that enhance exploration in RL by automatically combining intrinsic and extrinsic rewards.
+A jax implementation of [MaxInfoRL][paper], a simple, flexible, and scalable class of reinforcement learning algorithms that enhance exploration in RL by automatically combining intrinsic and extrinsic rewards.
+For a Pytorch implementation, visit this [Pytorch repository][torchrepo].

 To learn more: